Peakboard/peakboard-templates.github.io/_templates/Script-Example-Working-With-Time-And-Date/en.md

 ---
 layout: article
-title: script example for working with time and date
+title: Script example for working with time and date
 description:
   - This template shows you how to work with time objects.
 Learn how to add, manipulate, compare, or format a date.
 lang: en